This page explains both Prolotherapy and Perineural injection therapy (PIT)

-What are Prolotherapy and Prolozone?
+What is Prolotherapy / Prolozone?

 Prolotherapy is a treatment that triggers proliferation of connective tissue for the purposes of regenerating damaged or weak ligaments, tendons, joints, and bones.
 Prolotherapy as a treatment using sugar solution (dextrose) was first published in 1937 by osteopathic physician Earl Gedney, who discovered the therapy in treatment of his own finger injury.
 Read about the history of prolotherapy here.